HenrikErlandsson/Makaper/README.md

 # Makaper
 A mini macro language for common AmigaOS tasks such as file processing and conversions.
 Accompanied by a "unit" test source.

+* No dependencies
+* Does not add any code/modify the binary unless a function is used.
 * Fewer lines of more readable code for common, dull tasks.
-* Does not add any code/modify the binary unless a function is used.
 * Reasonably (size) optimized code.
 * Moderate sanity check on parameters e.g. 0-check on MAK_FREE, MAK_CLOSELIBS.

-## Example usage
+## Gist

     INCLUDE "Makaper.S"
     MAK_INIT